jonruttan/jonruttan.github.io/_posts/2015-09-11-laravel4-validating-trait-unique-with-validator.md

 # Watson ValidatingTrait Instructions

+If you're using the Watson ValidatingTrait, then you'll need to follow these instructions.
+If you're using the Esensi ValidatingModelTrait, skip these instructions, and follow the [Esensi section below](#esensi-validatingmodeltrait-instructions).

 - Copy this gist as *app/traits/ValidatingTrait.php*

 {% gist edd65d4c5e8bc013337d %}

-Include this in the Model where you wish to use the ValidatingTrait
+Include this in the Model where you wish to use the ValidatingTrait:

 ```php
 <?php
 use \Traits\ValidatingTrait;
 ```

-instead of
+instead of:

 ```php
 <?php
 use \Watson\Validating\ValidatingTrait;
 ```

+That's it, you're done.
+You can use the trait and validator together.

+---

 # Esensi\ValidatingModelTrait Instructions